wp-plugins/woocommerce-pay-per-post/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Changed the logic on custom post types.
+Instead of including all post types by default and allowing users to exclude specific post types.
+I now include only page, and post by default and then let users INCLUDE specific post types.
+* Not sure why I didn't program it that way to begin with.
+Sorry all!

 = 1.4.3 =
 * Updated the PURCHASED Shortcode to work with all custom post types by default.
 Uses same Exclude post type functionality from settings screen.
 * Fixed PHP Warning message due to type